Planning a trip to Norway? Here is an Oslo travel itinerary for one day in the capital, and some suggestions for a longer stay.

 If you have the luxury of a second day, my recommendation is to spend the entire day exploring the museums of Bygdøy.
 There are several options, but even exploring just two of them fully will take most of a day.

 Bear in mind that the Viking Ship Museum will shortly be closed for a major renovation.
 Until it reopens in 2025 as the Museum of the Viking Age, many tourists will be disappointed.
+If you are keen on the topic, check out our Viking travel guide for alternatives.

 But a trip to Bygdøy is still worth it for the Norwegian Museum of Cultural History alone.
 My recommendation would be to include this wonderful museum into your itinerary, and then choose between the Kon-Tiki museum or the Fram museum.